 London Down rose out of the San Francisco Bay Area’s fertile college rock scene of the late 1980s, boasting a signature sound that mixes garage-band grit, jangly electric folk and punchy rock grooves.

-The chemistry that propelled this quartet to the upper ranks of the West Coast college rock scene remains unchanged, as evident on the group's new indie album, "Live in San Jose," out July 17, 2020.
+The chemistry that propelled this quartet to the upper ranks of the West Coast college rock scene remains unchanged, as evident on the group's new indie album, "Live in San Jose," released July 17, 2020.

 Recorded in January 2020 at the Art Boutiki Music Hall in their hometown of San Jose, California, the album spans the group's career, from their debut vinyl album "Strange Places Unknown" in 1987 to songs from their time as The Raging Marys (1989-91) and from their 2018 reunion album "Gnashville."

 The album also features live versions of two singles released in 2020 ("Tiger Baby" and "I Must Have Lost My Mind") plus a sonic blast of Elvis' "Heartbreak Hotel."

 Oakland punk rock legend Kevin Army (Green Day, Operation Ivy) mixed and mastered the album.
 Army also produced and engineered The Raging Marys’ 1989 album, “Birthday.”

 Childhood friend Dave Ristrim, who produced "Gnashville" and now plays guitar and pedal steel in country star Luke Bryan's band, joined London Down on guitar for the live recording.

 London Down plans to enter the studio again in late 2020 to work on a full-length album for release in early 2021.